bbauska/JS-InterviewQuestions-JS/README.md

 let myUndefined;
 console.log(myUndefined); // undefined
 </pre>

 <p>These JavaScript data types enable value storage and manipulation in various ways, forming the
 foundation for dynamic and versatile programming.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>03.
 Mixins and Achieving Multiple Inheritance</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<h4>Problem:</h4>
-<h4>Problem:</h4> In JavaScript, there's no built-in multiple inheritance support, making it challenging
+<p>In JavaScript, there's no built-in multiple inheritance support, making it challenging
 to share functionalities across different objects efficiently.
-Traditional class hierarchies can become complex and rigid, hindering code maintainability.
+Traditional class hierarchies can become complex and rigid, hindering code maintainability.</p>

+<h4>Solution:</h4>
-<h4>Solution:</h4> Mixins offer a solution by enabling code reuse and achieving a form of multiple
+<p>Mixins offer a solution by enabling code reuse and achieving a form of multiple
 inheritance.
 A mixin is a way to incorporate methods and properties from one object into another.
 This enhances modularity and flexibility in code design.</p>

+<h4>Implementation:</h4>
-<h4>Implementation:</h4> To implement mixins, you can use the Object.assign() method to copy methods
+<p>To implement mixins, you can use the Object.assign() method to copy methods
 and properties from a source object to a target object.</p>

 <h4>Here's a brief example:</h4>